Machine Learning Models

 Financial institutions such as banks and credit card issuers must continuously monitor for fraudulent activities.
 Machine learning models monitor transactions as they occur to detect potential fraud by looking for anomalies.
 Any suspicious transactions undergo additional verification before they are authorized or declined.

-Insurance companies also look for fraudsters who use subtle tactics only automated systems can detect as anomalous in real time.
+Insurance companies also look for fraudsters who use subtle tactics that only automated systems can detect as anomalous in real time.
 High-risk prospects are offered higher premiums, and low-risk customers are offered lower risk-adjusted premiums.